 STAKE RETURNED (SR) – Stake Returned free bet/bonus.
 A free bet/bonus that returns the stake with winnings.
 An SR bonus usually has a wagering requirement before the bonus converts to cash.

-UNDERLAY – underlying is laying just your back bet stake plus exchange commission.
+UNDERLAY – underlying is laying your back bet stake plus exchange commission.
 The idea is to increase your winnings if the back bet wins, or break even if the back bet loses.
+Overlay and underlay.

-VARIANCE – a term for the spread of payouts on casino games to a certain RTP e.g. lower variance gives regular and small wins, high variance games typically payout larger wins less often.
+VARIANCE – a term for the spread of payouts on casino games to a certain RTP.
+For example, lower variance gives regular and small wins.
+High variance games usually payout larger wins less often.

-WR – wagering requirement.
-The number of times a bonus has to be turned over before the bonus converts to withdrawable cash.
+WAGERING REQUIREMENT (WR) – wagering requirement.
+The number of times a bonus must get turned over before the bonus converts to withdrawable cash.